 - FEDERAL WORK STUDY: The Federal Work Study

 Program encourages on-campus employment for

 graduate and undergraduate students who

 demonstrate financial need.
 These jobs are secured

-through the Career Services Office.
+through the Office of Career Development.

 - 2. FEDERAL DIRECT STUDENT LOANS:

-Unsubsidized: Available to graduate and undergraduate students regardless of financial need.
-The interest IS NOT paid by the federal government while the student is enrolled in school. - FEDERAL PLUS LOANS FOR GRADUATE STUDENTS: Available to creditworthy graduate students regardless of financial need.
+UNSUBSIDIZED: Available to graduate and undergraduate students regardless of financial need.
+The interest IS NOT paid by the federal government while the student is enrolled in school. - 3.
+FEDERAL PLUS LOANS FOR GRADUATE STUDENTS: Available to creditworthy graduate students regardless of financial need.
 Graduate students may borrow up to the cost of education less any other financial aid awarded.